ibm-cloud-docs/assistant/dialog-call-action.md

 - Call an actions skill if you want to perform a discrete and self-contained action, and then return to the dialog to be ready to address any new user requests.

-  Contextual information that is collected from the user during the exchange with the action is not accessible from the dialog.
+  Data that is collected from the user during action processing must be stored as a global variable for it to be passed to the dialog skill.

 - Call a webhook if you want to send a request to a web service to complete a task and return a response that can be used later by this dialog.